mayankcs/Currency-Converter/README.md

 ![Currency](https://user-images.githubusercontent.com/65117236/161817311-301ce9c3-e1d7-467f-a67b-768677f8f4de.JPG)

-last 2 lines tells the conversion using historical data of previous month and previous year
+The last two lines describe the conversion using historical data from the prior month and year.

 Currency code can be found from [here](https://www.iban.com/currency-codes)